Mircea-MMXXI/azapy/README.md

     - alphavantage.co
     - marketstack.com

-  2. Generate business calendars.
-Aat this point only NYSE business calendar is implemented.
+  * Generate business calendars.
+At this point only NYSE business calendar is implemented.
-  3. Generate rebalancing portfolio schedule generators.
+  * Generate rebalancing portfolio schedules.
+  * Append a cash like security to an existing market data object.
+  * Update market data saved in a directory.